 There are some devices to help you get your drops in.
 They are generally available from your eye specialist or some can be ordered on our website here .

 I have had glaucoma for many years and now it seems I am developing cataracts.
 Can I have cataract surgery if I have glaucoma?

-Yes you can still have successful cataract surgery if you have glaucoma.
-Your eye surgeon will monitor your eye pressure carefully after the surgery.
-It may be temporarily elevated soon after the operation.
-In the longer term some glaucoma patients even experience a reduction in intra-ocular pressure following cataract surgery.
-However it is better to have cataract surgery well before having glaucoma drainage surgery!
+Yes, you can still have a successful cataract surgery if you have glaucoma.
+While your eye pressure may be temporarily elevated after surgery, your eye surgeon will monitor it carefully.
+In the long term, some patients even experience a reduction in intraocular pressure following cataract surgery.